M1ckeysofine/portfolio/notes/The State of AI Security in 2025.md

 - Poisoned samples intentionally inserted into public training sets
 - Invisible “trigger phrases” that activate malicious behavior

+---

 ### 3. 🧠 Model Leakage & Inference Attacks

 If your AI was trained on private or proprietary data, that data might still be recoverable—intentionally or not.

 - Attackers can extract sensitive info via repeated probing
 - LLMs might leak data they “remember” from training
 - Fine-tuned models often overfit and expose internal behavior

+**Example 1**: In 2023, Samsung employees unintentionally [leaked confidential code and internal data](https://www.prompt.security/blog/8-real-world-incidents-related-to-ai?utm_source=chatgpt.com) into ChatGPT while using it for debugging.
+Once submitted, the data became part of OpenAI’s training pipeline, raising major concerns about information reuse and model memory.

+**Example 2**: That same year, Microsoft AI researchers [accidentally exposed 38TB of internal data](https://www.wiz.io/blog/38-terabytes-of-private-data-accidentally-exposed-by-microsoft-ai-researchers?utm_source=chatgpt.com)—including passwords and Teams messages—via a misconfigured Azure Storage URL tied to open-source AI work.

+> These weren’t hackers—they were developers trying to move fast.
+And in both cases, the AI environment became the breach vector.

+**Remember**: These models don’t forget unless you make them.
+And your training data isn’t safe just because your firewall is.

+---
 ### 4. 🧑‍⚖️ Overtrusting AI Output

 AI is great at sounding confident.
 That’s not the same as being correct.